pvandervelde/mindvortex/src/documents/posts/2014-05-19_Embedding-symbol-stream-in-pdb.html.md

 * **`VerCtrl = http`** - 'Version control' is done through HTTP.
 This variable is potentially optional.
 * **`SRCSRVVERCTRL = http`** - Specifies the VCS in use.
 In this case that's UNC, potentially over http.
 * **`UNCROOT`** - 'Local variable' indicating what the UNC root path is.
-* **`HTTP_EXTRACT_TARGET`** - 'Local variable' indicating how to determine the path of a source file on the server given it's embedded path and srcsrv information.
+* **`HTTP_EXTRACT_TARGET`** - 'Local variable' indicating how to determine the path of a source file on the server given it's embedded path and SRCSRV information.
-* **`SRCSRVTG`** - The template used by the debugger to determine the path of the source files based on their embedded path and srcsrv information.
+* **`SRCSRVTG`** - The template used by the debugger to determine the path of the source files based on their embedded path and SRCSRV information.
 * **`SRCSRVCMD`** - The command for the VCS to extract the source files.
 For UNC this is not required.

 When nAnicitus processes a PDB file it generates a SRCSRV file that looks similar to this: